Empower Yourself and Your Business with Food Safety

 - handle raw and then cooked food without washing your hands

-- use food handling gloves for handling money
+- use food-handling gloves for handling money

 - store food uncovered in the fridge or cool room